 We also offer an Animal-Assisted Therapy (AAT) training program for pets and their people who want to make visits to hospitals, schools, etc. This is not a 'service dog' program.
 For more information on service dogs, see below.

 Our training philosophy focuses on building a strong, healthy bond between a dog and his owner through positive reinforcement.
 We do not like to use fear or intimidation-based tactics in our training.
 OHS trainers believe that reward-based techniques and educating pet owners on canine behavior is the best way to promote a trusting and respectful relationship between individuals and their dogs.
 For more about why we choose to use positive methods, read the Dominance Position Statement from the American Veterinary Society of Animal Behavior.

 OHS Dog Trainers are Certified Professional Dog Trainers (CPDTs) and are professional members of the Association of Pet Dog Trainers (APDT).
 Their certification requires documented experience in the field, passing an exam and continued education credits.
 In addition, some OHS trainers are also Canine Good Citizen (CGC) evaluators and Pet Partners team evaluators.
 Of course, our trainers have years of experience working with adopted dogs and their special needs.

 If your dog tends to bark and lunge at other dogs while on a leash, you may want to consider taking our six-week Reactive Rover class.
 We are able to accommodate some special needs dogs in the Basic Manners classes.
 Shy dogs can train in a corner of our large training hall where a visual barrier provides them a sense of security.
 Most importantly, our trainers all have extensive experience with shelter animals and are very knowledgeable about the specific issues they often face.
-To discuss which classes will be best for you, come to one of our Intro to Training sessions or call (503) 285-7722 x.225.
+To discuss which classes will be best for you, call (503) 285-7722 x.225.
 View our current class schedule.